Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Introduction

-In this section, we discuss some relevant works for the two classification problems and outline the main contributions of this paper.

-1) \emph{Related work on statistical classification.} The \emph{non-streaming} statistical classification problem where all unlabeled samples are provided at once by a testing sequence rather than arriving in a streaming manner, has been widely studied in the statistics community.
-One typical solution method is the type-based test that compares the closeness between the empirical distributions of the training sequences and the testing sequence \cite{gutman1989asymptotically,devroye2002note}.
-Due to the reliance on empirical distributions, the alphabet of the sources in these works is assumed to be finite, or the growth rate of the alphabet size is constrained \cite{kelly2012classification}.
+{\bf \emph{Related works.}} The \emph{non-streaming} statistical classification problem where all unlabeled samples are provided at once by a testing sequence rather than arriving in a streaming manner, has been widely studied in the literature.
+One typical solution method is the type-based test that compares the closeness between the empirical distributions of the training sequence and the testing sequence \cite{gutman1989asymptotically,devroye2002note}.
+Due to the reliance on empirical distributions, the alphabet of the sources in these works is assumed to be either finite or the growth rate of the alphabet size is constrained \cite{kelly2012classification}.
 ML-based methods have also been employed for this non-streaming setting in \cite{braca2022statistical}, where a neural network is trained to approximate the decision statistics needed for log-likelihood ratio tests.
 The empirical mean of the decision statistic (i.e., the output of the trained classifier) associated with each sample in the testing sequence is used for classification.
 In this way, the constraint of a finite alphabet in the type-based methods is circumvented.
 All the above works \cite{gutman1989asymptotically,devroye2002note,kelly2012classification,braca2022statistical} focus on the single-agent scenario, where there is only one decision maker for classification.
-Different from them, the SML framework applies more broadly to \emph{multi}-agent decision-making problems in the \emph{streaming} setting.
+Different from them, the SML framework of this paper applies more broadly to \emph{multi}-agent decision-making problems in the \emph{streaming} setting.
+The combination of the qualifications ``multi-agent,'' ``streaming,'' and ``finite amount of data'' for decision making adds a layer of complexity that we show how to address in this work.